Title 3 – Local and regional authorities

 Section 1 – The municipal council

-The number of municipal councillors is proportional to the size of the commune.
+The number of municipal councilors is proportional to the size of the commune.
 A mandate lasts 6 years and is renewable.

-In municipalities with less than 1000 inhabitants, municipal councillors are elected by a two-round majority vote with a mixture of votes.
+In municipalities with fewer than 1,000 inhabitants, municipal councilors are elected by a two-round majority vote with a mixture of votes.

 Litigation concerning the elections is handled by the administrative court, and the Council of State in case of appeal of the administrative court’s decision.

 The City Council must meet at least once a quarter. (law of December 31, 1970)

 If half of the municipal councilors request it, or upon the convocation by either the prefect or the mayor, additional meetings may be held.

 These meetings, chaired by the mayor, are public and result in administrative decisions.

 The Municipal Council is competent for matters that concern the municipality.
 The municipal council must ensure that all mandatory services, such as schools and registry offices, are functional, and must take care of additional services, as long as these services are of local interest to the municipality.